Portable

 Case 14

-This radiograph demonstrates a malpositioned left upper extremity PICC (peripherally inserted central catheter).
-The tip is turned upward within the superior vena cava and is beginning to course medially, consistent with placement in the azygous vein.
-A lateral radiograph may be helpful to confirm, if available.
-The study is otherwise unremarkable for the patient’s age.
+This radiograph shows a malpositioned left upper extremity PICC (peripherally inserted central catheter).
+The catheter takes an unexpected superior turn after entering the superior vena cava and is beginning to course medially, consistent with placement in the azygous vein.
+A lateral radiograph would provide further confirmation if available, but in this case the location can be confidently deduced with just an AP view.
+The study is otherwise unremarkable.

 Case 14 Read More »